WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 ***
 ## R1D20 2020-01-20 <a name="R1D20"/>
 **Today's Progress**:
-- trying some more ```highcharter``` functions to make charts with new series of data, bands on the y-axis
+- trying some more ```highcharter``` functions to make charts with new series of data, bands on the y-axis, grouping together values

 **Thoughts:**